Extended commutator algebra for the $q$-oscillator and a related Askey-Wilson algebra: Introduction

-where the operation $\lbrack - ,- \rbrack : \algBound\times\algBound\rightarrow\algBound$ is the \emph{commutator} given by the rule $\lbrack X,Y\rbrack:=XY-YX$ for all $X,Y\in\algBound$.
+where the operation $\lbrack -,- \rbrack : \algBound\times\algBound\rightarrow\algBound$ is the \emph{commutator} given by the rule $\lbrack X,Y\rbrack:=XY-YX$ for all $X,Y\in\algBound$.
 The algebra $\algBound$ is hence an abstract Lie algebra with respect to $\lbrack -,-\rbrack$ and the vector space operations.

-\begin{problem} What is the smallest space of operators containing $\crea$ and $\anni$ that is closed under the commutator and vector space operations? i.e., Viewing $\algBound$ as a Lie algebra under the said operations, what is the Lie subalgebra of $\algBound$ generated by $\crea$ and $\anni$?
+\begin{problem} What is the smallest space of operators containing $\crea$ and $\anni$ that is closed under the commutator and vector space operations?
+In other words, viewing $\algBound$ as a~Lie algebra under said operations, what is the Lie subalgebra of $\algBound$ generated by $\crea$ and $\anni$?
 Equivalently, what is the \emph{commutator algebra} for the creation and annihilation operators of the classical harmonic oscillator? \end{problem}

 The solution to Problem~\ref{classicProb} is readily available from the theory of the classification of low-dimensional Lie algebras.
-As a consequence of the relation \eqref{classicComm}, the Lie subalgebra of $\algBound$ generated by $\crea$ and $\anni$ is isomorphic to the \emph{Heisenberg algebra}, which is the three-dimensional Lie algebra whose derived (Lie) algebra is contained in the center.
-The operators $\crea$, $\anni$ and $1\in\algBound$ form a basis \cite[Section 3.2.1]{Erd06}.
+As a~consequence of the relation~\eqref{classicComm}, the Lie subalgebra of $\algBound$ generated by $\crea$ and $\anni$ is isomorphic to the \emph{Heisenberg algebra}, which is the three-dimensional Lie algebra whose derived (Lie) algebra is contained in the center.
+The operators $\crea$, $\anni$ and $1\in\algBound$ form a~basis~\cite[Section 3.2.1]{Erd06}.